 Unfortunately, a damp environment is what fungus, bacteria, viruses, and mold spores need to thrive.
 If you neglect cleaning the equipment regularly, the machine will become a breeding ground for these organisms over time.
 Considering that the average person is usually fastidiously clean, they probably won’t touch the unclean CPAP if they knew this beforehand how dirty it really is.

 You might experience other respiratory health concerns – This is actually connected to the previous scenario which is the buildup of viruses and bacteria.
 In a study by Brigham and Women’s Hospital and Harvard Medical School, 48 percent of the CPAP masks sampled contained 2000+ bacteria counts.
 This is supported a separate study which found out the patients using CPAP are 32 percent more likely to get pneumonia due to bacterial contamination of the mask.

 Obviously, getting rid of bacterial presence on the mask is the most effective method of countering this risk.
 In fact, when patients started to regularly clean their masks, there was a noted decrease in the incidence of respiratory infections.

 The mask will smell and might deteriorate prematurely – If you don’t clean the CPAP mask, dirt, oil and dead skin cells will accumulate on its surface.
 This will result not only in a bad smelling mask that no one would want to wear.
 Not to mention this will eventually damage the mask and irritate your skin.

 Cleaning the CPAP Machine

-A more effective way of cleaning the medical equipment is to use activated oxygen (ozone).
+A more effective way of cleaning the medical equipment (with a cpap cleaner) is to use activated oxygen (ozone).
 As a cleaning method, it has been proven safe and very effective.
 In fact, it is actually being used by the hotel industry, food handlers, and even hospitals.